 container section of the Docker Remote API and

-option to docker
+the --ulimit option to docker

 run.
 Valid naming values are displayed in the Ulimit data type.
 This parameter requires